sousquared/Blur-Training_Cifar10/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
-Or pull and run [docker image][4] (e.g. blurnet:1.0) I made for this experiments.
+Or pull and run [docker image][docker-blurnet] (e.g. blurnet:1.0) I made for this experiments.

 ## Architecture
 **AlexNet-Cifar10**
 This AlexNet has different kernel-size and dense-size due to the image size of Cifar10.
-This AlexNet is the same structure with [this site (in Japanese)][1].
+This AlexNet is the same structure with [this site (in Japanese)][alexnet-cifar10].

 ## Usage